livegnik/2way-poc-design/README.md

 ## What 2WAY is

-2WAY is an application substrate that replaces the conventional backend.
-Each node runs the same authority stack: identity, permissions, ordering, storage, sync, and audit.
-Nodes can go offline, keep working, then reconcile without surrendering custody.
-Applications describe schemas and logic, interpret the ordered feed of accepted changes, and request new mutations through deterministic interfaces.
-They never bypass validation, own storage, or manage cryptographic keys directly.
+2WAY is a platform that replaces the conventional backend.
+Each node runs the same core controls for identity, permissions, ordering, storage, sync, and audit, so devices can go offline, keep working, and reconcile without giving up control.
+Applications define schemas and logic, interpret the ordered feed of accepted changes, and request new changes through strict interfaces rather than touching storage or keys directly.

-The shared graph is the fact store for identities, devices, relationships, capabilities, and application records.
-Ownership is explicit for every node and edge, so each mutation declares which identity governs it.
-History is append-only with verifiable ancestry, payload hashes, and schema references.
-Peers replay one another's logs independently and accept only the parts that satisfy local invariants.
+The shared graph is the source of truth for identities, devices, relationships, capabilities, and application records.
+Ownership is explicit for every node and edge, so each change declares which identity governs it.
+History is write-once with checkable ancestry, payload hashes, and schema references, and peers replay one another's logs independently, accepting only the parts that satisfy local rules.

 ---

 ## Object and protocol model

-`01-protocol/02-object-model.md` defines five canonical record types:

-- **Parent**: anchors entities such as people, devices, contracts, or workflows.
-- **Attribute**: attaches typed payloads (profiles, configs, encrypted blobs) to a Parent.
-- **Edge**: expresses relationships, delegations, dependencies, or workflow transitions.
-- **Rating**: captures evaluations like votes, moderation decisions, or endorsements.
-- **ACL**: encoded as constrained Parent + Attribute records so authorization state is auditable.
+`01-protocol/02-object-model.md` defines five core record types.
+A Parent anchors entities such as people, devices, contracts, or workflows, while an Attribute attaches typed payloads like profiles, configs, or encrypted blobs to a Parent; an Edge expresses relationships or workflow transitions, a Rating captures evaluations such as votes or endorsements, and an ACL is encoded as constrained Parent plus Attribute records so authorization state stays auditable.

 Every record carries shared metadata (`app_id`, category, ids, owner, `global_seq`, sync flags).
 References are explicit triples `<app_id, category, id>`, so there are no implied lookups.
 Graph Manager enforces structural guards before anything else: strict app scoping, anchored ownership, and explicit references.
-Once a proposal survives this gate, Schema Manager checks types and invariants, ACL Manager verifies capability, and Graph Manager commits the ordered mutation through Storage Manager.
-Rejection is deterministic on every node, so divergence never hides behind network quirks.
+Once a change passes this gate, Schema Manager checks types and rules, ACL Manager verifies capability, and Graph Manager commits the ordered mutation through Storage Manager.
+Rejection is consistent on every node, so divergence never hides behind network quirks.

 ---

 ## Backend component model

-The backend is a collection of singleton managers that make the protocol enforceable:

-- **Config Manager** loads configuration, validates it, and publishes safe runtime access.
-- **Auth Manager** resolves device and peer identity using local keys and append-only logs.
-- **Key Manager** owns key storage, signing, and cryptographic lifecycle.
-- **Schema Manager** enforces schemas and domain logic supplied by applications.
-- **ACL Manager** evaluates permissions using the current graph and `OperationContext`.
-- **Graph Manager** validates structure, orders writes, and assigns `global_seq`.
-- **Storage Manager** persists commits and histories.
-- **App Manager** registers applications, scopes extensions, and enforces namespace boundaries.
-- **State Manager** streams accepted history to peers and reconciles inbound logs.
-- **Network Manager** handles peer exchange, pacing, and encrypted transport.
-- **Event Manager** emits deterministic signals for accepted outcomes.
-- **Log Manager** records structured reasons for accept or reject paths.
-- **Health Manager** publishes readiness and liveness posture.
-- **DoS Guard Manager** watches load and sheds work before corruption.
+The backend is a collection of singleton managers that make the protocol enforceable, and it includes Config, Auth, Key, Schema, ACL, Graph, Storage, App, State, Network, Event, Log, Health, and DoS Guard Managers.
+Config Manager loads and checks configuration for safe runtime use, Auth Manager handles device and peer identity with local keys and logs, Key Manager owns signing and key storage, Schema and ACL Managers apply schemas and permissions using each `OperationContext`, Graph Manager orders writes, assigns `global_seq`, and hands committed data to Storage Manager, App Manager registers applications and scopes extensions, State Manager streams accepted history to peers, Network Manager handles exchange and encrypted transport, Event Manager emits consistent signals for accepted outcomes, Log Manager records structured reasons for accept or reject paths, Health Manager reports readiness and liveness, and DoS Guard Manager sheds load before corruption.

 Managers form one pipeline for reads and writes.
 Unsigned or ambiguous input never bypasses it, and there are no trusted fast paths.
 Optional services (applications, automation, UIs) sit above the managers and must obey the same interfaces.